 The Painting – Montenegro Spring

 Cat.
 No. 1406 Springtime In The Mountains, Montenegro – 22m x 29.5cm – Oil on Linen

 From My Montenegro Plein Air Painting Journal

-Didn’t manage to get out yesterday till well after 4pm and then had to drive back up the mountain for a Virtual Art Academy zoom meeting.
-So I only had under an hour left to plan and execute this painting.
+I didn’t manage to get out to paint till well after 4pm and then had to drive back up the mountain for a Virtual Art Academy zoom meeting at 6pm.
+So I only had under an hour left to plan and execute this creative painting.
 It’s amazing what a tight deadline can do to focus the mind.
 It turned out better than many I’ve spent three times as long on.
 Under time pressure you make each stroke count and then leave it so the brushwork is fresh.
 Craig Nelson used to have this process of teaching figure and portrait under severe time pressure and his system really worked amazingly well.
 (I can recommend his book and process 60 Minutes to Better Painting)

 The more I look at this painting, the more I love it.
 What I particularly enjoy is the tension you gave, not only in these amazing colors ( this blue…!) but also the tension you bring in the way you treated so differently for example the mountain (pretty economically and flat) in opposition of the luxurious treatment of the blossom tree.
 This difference in treatment brings a real tension, an excitement to the eyes that keep constantly moving from one place to the other… very beautiful